 As long as your bath is suitable for showering and the water pressure is good, all you need is a bath screen or shower curtain, plus a riser rail on the wall to hold the shower head, and you have a shower that should add value and make your home more sellable.

 Grubby tile grout makes kitchens and bathrooms look grotty.
-White grout is easily marked by cooking splashes, shampoo, shower gel and the like, but there is a quick and easily solution – steam-clean it.
+White grout is easily marked by cooking splashes, shampoo, shower gel and the like, but there is a quick and easy solution – steam-clean it.
 If the power of steam doesn’t work, or work sufficiently, you can apply grout paint to re-whiten the grout.

 If you’re selling your home, giving tired walls and woodwork a fresh coat or two of paint will make a big difference to any room, but especially the kitchen and bathroom because they’re key rooms.